SamuelDodet/Scrapping_RealEstate_Belgium/README.md

 - Creating a base Database of URLs from Immoweb of houses available.
 - Scrap this list of Url with all features that light be relevant for the AI price predictor.
-- Once the database is created, run update_main.py to update all new houses appearing on the website based on the last id scrap from the first created DB

 Note that multithreading will be use in order to optimize time execution